chauff/IN4325/README.md

 You are expected to work within the same group for both project parts.

-### Peer reviews
+### Weekly reviews

 Most lectures will be accompanied by **one required reading**, which is usually a scientific paper.
-For every required reading you are asked to write a *peer review*.
-The peer review is individual work.
+For every required reading you are asked to write a *review*.
+This weekly review activity (also known as *active reading*) is individual work.

-Each peer review is graded as either (*excellent*, *sufficient* or *insufficient*).
+Each review is graded as either (*excellent*, *sufficient* or *insufficient*).
 In order to pass the course, 9 of the 14 peer reviews have to be passed with at least *sufficient*.
+The review template can be found [here](reviewForm.md).

 ## Final grade